- ALREADY SUBSCRIBED?

 It was nine years later that Ross– with the help of donations from Wilde’s admirers– had the author’s remains transferred to Père-Lachaise cemetery in July 1909.
 An anonymous donation of £2,000 (later to be revealed to be from Helen Carew), allowed Ross to commission the monument for Wilde’s grave.
 This vast, sphinx-like winged figure was to cause immediate and lasting controversy from the moment it left Jacob Epstein’s studio in Cheyne Walk, London and arrived in Paris.

-The monument was carved from a 20-ton block of wood.
+The monument was carved from a 20-ton block of stone.
 French customs immediately levied a £120 tax on it, but worse was to follow.
 The reaction of Parisian officials to the monument’s nakedness was a decree that the monument be covered by a tarpaulin in daylight.

 The objection was to the size of the winged figure’s testicles.
 They were considered disproportionately large and therefore offensive.